US Careers Hub: Python Basics for Data Science: The Trendiest Beginner’s Guide to Data-Driven Success

 • Inconsistent entries

-Clean data leads to more accurate insights and better-performing machine learning models.
+The benefit of clean data is that it results in more accurate insights and better performing machine learning models.

-Data visualization is one of the most valuable skills in modern analytics.
+Data visualization is one of the most useful of all 21st century analytical skills.

 • Trend analysis